open-pioneer/trails-starter/docs/tutorials/HowToCreateAService.md

 ```

 By providing the interface in (1), the framework will automatically instantiate your service.
-Of course you can still provide any other interfaces just like usual.
+Of course, you can still provide any other interfaces just like usual.

 > NOTE: Services providing `runtime.AutoStart` are launched in arbitrary order.
 > If you need to enforce starting order, add a dependency to the service(s) that must start